rosedj1/CMSOfficeHours/UF/HiPerGator_HPG.md

 sbatch --export=A=5,b='test' my_script.sbatch
 ```

+---

 ## Development Sessions

-Before you submit a SLURM script, you can use an **interactive development session** to test your code first.
+Before you submit a SLURM script,
+use an **interactive development session** to test your code first.

 *When should I use a dev session?*